Faced with Facade

 There are many obstacles to overcome when changing anything about buildings in the city of Philadelphia.
 Chances are, change comes with a permit attached to it.
 Facade changes, in particular, may require more attention than your regular Building Permit.
 To avoid getting those annoying requests for additional information that end up costing time and money, make sure you know whether or not your project needs a Facade Review before you turn in your Building Permit application.

 Projects which involve making alterations to a building’s facade in certain parts of the city need to be reviewed by specialists.
 The city’s Urban Design Division carefully curates and maintains the aesthetic of central Philadelphia.
-And although it does add another hurdle to the already exhausting hurdling event of obtaining a permit.
-This extra step ensures Philadelphia is able to maintain the most significant elements of it’s commercial and cultural corridors.
+And although it does add another hurdle to the already exhausting hurdling event of obtaining a permit, this extra step ensures Philadelphia is able to maintain the most significant elements of its commercial and cultural corridors.

 The Urban Design Division of the City Planning Commision upholds the integrity of our downtown streetscapes.
-They examine at both the physical design problems that arise in facade plans, as well as the cosmetic exterior modifications.
+They examine the physical design problems that arise in facade plans, as well as the cosmetic exterior modifications.

 Not all projects need this (literal) stamp of approval, but if your facade alteration is within the limits of the streets listed below, you might be heading to the 13th floor of 1515 Arch Street: